Grimwade Centre for Cultural Materials Conservation

 Ancestral ties to the Kabayan ‘fire’ mummies is driving research to save them

-A family link to the Philippines’ Kabayan mummies inspired University of Melbourne research into environmental changes in the mountain caves that house them.
+An unexpected family link to the Philippines’ Kabayan mummies inspired research into environmental changes in the mountain caves that house them

 Conserving the world’s oldest processional dragon

-The University of Melbourne's Grimwade Conservation Services have been conserving Loong 龍, the oldest intact Imperial processional dragon in the world.
+For the last year, Grimwade Conservation Services has been conserving Loong 龍, the oldest intact Imperial processional dragon in the world

 Miniature Qur’ans and travelling manuscripts

-Didar, a new exhibition on travelling manuscripts from the Grimwade Centre, University of Melbourne brings together themes of making and cultural knowledge.
+Didar: Stories of Middle Eastern Manuscripts is a new exhibition from the Grimwade Centre bringing together themes of making and cultural knowledge

 Laos jars are slowly revealing their secrets

-New dating techniques find Laos’ stone jars may be over 3000 years old, but the sites remained in ritualistic use longer, says University of Melbourne research.
+New dating techniques find that Laos’ stone jars may be at least 3,000 years old, but the sites remained significant for rituals until just 700 years ago

 Conserving Australia’s cultural record